wp-graphql/wp-graphql-acf/DEVELOPMENT.md

 The `testing` docker image starts a running WordPress and runs the codeception test suites.

 1. Run `composer build-test` to build the `testing` docker image.
-1. Run `composer run-tests` to start the `testing` image and run the codeception tests.
+1. Run `composer run-test` to start the `testing` image and run the codeception tests.

 # Using XDebug